jsgoller1/short-projects/ray-tracing-in-one-weekend/README.md

 # ray-tracing-in-one-weekend
-A CPU-based ray tracer implemented from Peter Shirley's [_Ray Tracing In One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
+A CPU-based ray tracer implemented from Peter Shirley's [_Ray Tracing In One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) (which definitely took me longer than a weekend to get working).

 ![](photo.png)